qunfengdong/MicroGMT/README.md

 &#160;5.
 Find_regiosn_for_new_seqs.sh: extract region information from a region file for a list of strains/IDs.

 ## Inputs
+### The main functions:
+* The fasta genome reference file.
+For SARS-CoV-2, its fasta genome reference file is located at <path_to_MicroGMT>/NC_045512_source_files/NC_045512.fa.
+It is downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
+The accession number ".2" is deleted from the fasta header.
+* The annotation database.
+For SARS-CoV-2, its annotation database is pre-built and is the default database.
+For user-supplied genomes, please see "Pre-built annotation database for SARS-CoV-2 and build own annotation databases for user-supplied genomes" for building own databases.
+* A fasta formatted database sequence file, which can contain multiple fasta sequences from multiple samples.
+Or a fastq formatted single end raw sequence file.
+Or fastq formatted paired end raw sequence files.
+Or a fasta formatted contig sequence file from one sample (**Caution: the contig sequence file option is not tested.
+Use at your own risk**).
+* Optional: A tab delimited region file contain region information of the samples.
+Format: "strain/ID	region(without blanks)"

+### The utility scripts:
+All are optional depending on which script to use.
+Please see "Quick start" and "Tutorial" for more details.
+* Summary tables.
+* Database sequence files.
+* Region file.
+* Optional: An id list containg the strain/ID in the summary tables.
+One strain/ID per line.
+Needed for some utility scripts (please see "Quick start" and "Tutorial" sections).
+It is produced by sequence_to_vcf.py automatically for fasta formatted database sequence file inputs.
+Users can modify it by manually adding/deleting IDs from it, or use our utility scripts (see "Quick start" and "Tutorial" sections).
+For the pre-built summary tables for SARS-CoV-2, it is provided with the summary tables.

 ## Outputs
+### sequence_to_vcf.py:
+* An id list containg the strain/ID processed.
+One strain/ID per line.
+* Vcf format variant calling files.
+One for each strain/ID.
+* Log file.

+### annotate_vcf.py:
+* Vcf format variant calling files with variants annotated.
+File names end by "anno.vcf".
+* Tab delimited summary file produced by snpEff.
+File names end by "snpEff_summary.genes.txt".
+* Csv format snpEff summary file (optional, different than "snpEff_summary.genes.txt" file).
+File names end by "snpEff_summary.csv".
+* Summary tables of all vcf files in the input folder.
+Columns are mutations.
+Rows are mutation loci.
+The summary tables have two formats: Format 1, one locus per line, each cell has the gene ID, gene name with mutation information for that locus; format 2, one locus per line with the mutated gene ID and name, each cell has the mutation information.
+Different summary files are provided for each formate: all information ("all"), the gene ID and name the mutation locates ("gene", only for format 1), effect of the mutation ("effect"), the mutation on DNA sequence level ("gene_mut"), the gene ID and name the mutation locates along with the DNA level mutation ("gene_name_mut"only for format 1), mutation type ("mut_type"), CDS change ("cds_change"), and amino acid change ("prot_change").
+In the cells, if the strain/ID has no mutation at a specific loci, that cell is labelled by "R".
+If the region files is provided as input, the column headers will have both strain/ID and region information, separated by "|".
+* Log file.

+### Utility scripts:
+Optional outputs include the following.
+Please see "Quick start" and "Tutorial" for more details.
+* Summary tables
+* Reformatted summary tables
+* Region file and fasta database sequence file with selected strains/IDs
+* ID lists to extract strains/IDs from fasta database sequence file and region file.

 ## The pre-built summary tables for SARS-CoV-2
 The pre-built summary tables contain mutation and region information of 29896 SARS-CoV-2 sequences downloaded from [GISAID](https://www.gisaid.org/) on May 20, 2020 (please note that the "/"s in strain IDs are replaced by "_").
+Please click here to download them.
+Utility scripts are provided to analyze them, combine them with user-made summary tables, or remove strains from them.

-## Build own annotation database for user-supplied genomes
+## Pre-built annotation database for SARS-CoV-2 and build own annotation databases for user-supplied genomes
 The annotation database is built by snpEff.
 For SARS-CoV-2, the annotation database is pre-built in <path_to_MicroGMT>/database and is the default database in variant annotaion.
+It is built by NC_045512's GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.<br>
 For user-supplied genomes, you can find out if the genome is supported by snpEff:
 ```bash
 java -jar <path_to_snpEff>/snpEff.jar databases
 ```